lubuntu-team/manual/source/5/5.3/lxqt-runner.rst

 Runner can also work as a calculator if you put for example :kbd:`2+2=` and you will get the answer.
 To add numbers together with the calculator enter the :kbd:`+` in the bar.
 To subtract numbers together with the calculator enter the :kbd:`-` in the bar.
 To multiply numbers enter :kbd:`*` into the bar.
 To divide numbers in runner enter :kbd:`/` into the bar.
 To exponentiate enter :kbd:`^` into the bar.

 You can also leave your session with lxqt-runner.
 To shut your computer all the way down press the button that looks like a downward pointing arrow and select :menuselection:`Shutdown`.
-To suspend your system press the downward pointing arrow and select :menuselection:`Suspend`.i To reboot your system press the downward pointing arrow and select :menuselection:`Reboot`.
+To suspend your system press the downward pointing arrow and select :menuselection:`Suspend`.
+To reboot your system press the downward pointing arrow and select :menuselection:`Reboot`.
 To logout of your system press the downward pointed arrow and select :menuselection:`Logout`.
 To lock your screen from the runner press the downward pointing arrow and select :menuselection:`Lock Screen`.

 Configuration
 -------------